Berlin

 New Synagogue, Berlin

-Neue Synagoge was built in the years 1859-1866 in an impressive Moorish-Byzantine style with a large gilded dome.
-It served as the main synagogue of Berlin’s Jewish congregation.
+Neue Synagoge, The New Synagogue, was built 1859-1866 in impressive Moorish-Byzantine style with a large gilded dome.
+It served as the primary synagogue for Berlin’s Jewish community.

 Berlin Wall Documentation Center